N-Krenn/linkorgs-app/README.md

 # linkorgs-app

 This project is part of a bachelor thesis at the Vienna University of Economics and Business (https://www.wu.ac.at/).
-It has been developed to fill a gap in the current ecosystem and serves as a development repository for the name-giving web-service.
+It has been developed to fill a gap in the current ecosystem and serves as a development repository for the name-giving webservice.
 You can find the thesis here (blabla.org) and our service at (data.wu.ac.at/xy).

 # Installation